soveran/nest/README.markdown

 Use Ohm when you want to use Redis as your database.

-Use Nest when mapping objects with Ohm is not possible.
+Use Nest when mapping objects with Ohm is not possible or overkill.

+Tip: Ohm uses Nest internally to deal with keys.
+Having a good knowledge of Nest will let you extend Ohm to suit your needs.

 Installation
 ------------

-    $ sudo gem install nest
+    $ gem install nest

 License
 -------